 - The Psy.D.
 Program is recognized as an Association of State and Provincial Psychology Boards (ASPPB)/National Register Designated Doctoral Program in Psychology.

-- The campus expands to include increased classroom, library, and student services space, making possible the opening of the Center for Psychological Services for student practicum experiences.
+- Opening of the Center for Psychological Services for student practicum experiences.

 - The IPS Press releases its first publication, The Person and the Polis: Faith and Values within the Secular State.

 - Rev. Charles Sikorsky, L.C., J.D., J.C.L., is appointed as the third president.

 - Two faculty members become founding board members of the Catholic Psychotherapy Association (CPA).